joyboseroy/joyboseroy/README.md

 # Hi, I'm Joy Bose

 I'm a Data Scientist and ML researcher with 15+ years of experience (10+ in machine learning), currently at Ericsson Global, Bangalore.
-My work spans across spiking neural networks, large language models, AI applications in various domains such as web browser.
+My work spans across spiking neural networks, large language models, AI applications in various domains such as web browser and telecom.

-I building practical ML systems while staying close to neuroscience-inspired computing and the evolving ethical landscape of AI.
-This github just has some mostly toy projects and some code for a couple of research papers.
+I am building practical ML systems while staying close to neuroscience-inspired computing, brain computer interfacing and more recently LLM applications.
+This github has some toy projects, some code for a few research papers, and some introductory lectures I gave.

 ---